 Notice: I'm an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 Spring is here and summer is just around the corner, and with it comes lots of great fresh produce!
-I absolutely love to stock up on in season produce while it’s fresh and cheap and freeze it to enjoy throughout the rest of the year.
+I absolutely love to stock up on in-season produce while it’s fresh and cheap and freeze it to enjoy throughout the rest of the year.
 One of the things that I have learned as I’ve worked more and more with freezing fresh produce is how important it is to blanch vegetables before freezing them.

 First, let’s look at why you should blanch vegetables before freezing.
 When you freeze most vegetables, the water content of those veggies helps to prevent the process of spoiling.
 Unfortunately, many vegetables contain enzymes that allow the vegetable to continue spoiling, even when frozen.
-This results in these veggies losing flavor, color, changing texture and losing nutrient content.
+This results in these veggies losing flavor, color, changing texture, and losing nutrient content.

 Fresh herbs do not need to be blanched before being frozen.
-Some vegetables such as sweet potato, pumpkin, beets and winter squash must be fully cooked before freezing.
+Some vegetables such as sweet potato, pumpkin, beets, and winter squash must be fully cooked before freezing.

 So what is blanching?
-Blanching is the art of submerging vegetables in boiling water for a specific period of time to kill of the enzymes that destroy flavor, nutrients and change the texture of the vegetable.
+Blanching is the art of submerging vegetables in boiling water for a specific period of time to kill off the enzymes that destroy flavor, nutrients and change the texture of the vegetable.
 This is followed by submerging the vegetable in ice water to stop the cooking process.

 I do a great deal of vegetable blanching when I do my monthly freezer cooking.
-I know that a lot of people who do once a month freezer cooking skip this step, but I want to preserve as much nutrient content as possible!
+I know that a lot of people who do once-a-month freezer cooking skip this step, but I want to preserve as much nutrient content as possible!

-So what is the best way to blanch vegetables?
+What is the best way to blanch vegetables?